Quick Answer

 Supplier AP automation in this evidence set is built around invoices, approvals, and controls like three-way matching, often as part of a broader P2P scope from requisition to payment.
 This grounding pack does not provide equivalent evidence for clinical contractor payout orchestration.
 The available healthcare excerpts emphasize supplier AP and invoice processing.

-Based on these excerpts, the supported starting point is AP workflow automation (from invoice capture through vendor payment), with offerings that range from point tools to broader platforms.
+The supported starting point is AP workflow automation (from invoice capture through vendor payment), with offerings that range from point tools to broader platforms.
 Vendors cite strong ROI around 200+ invoices monthly, but those are vendor-reported ranges, not universal outcomes.
 That evidence does not, by itself, prove contractor payout fit.

 First, pin down whether you are buying a point tool or a broader platform, because AP offerings span both.
 Then ask for a live walkthrough of the AP flow from invoice capture through vendor payment, including approvals and finance handoff.
 Use that to judge implementation depth before committing.